-Controlled data about the benefit and optimal duration of oral AC in patients with CVST are not available but most authors recommend continued AC after the acute phase.
-In the ISCVT median, time on oral AC after discharge was 7.7 months [5].
-A recently published MRI follow-up study of 33 patients suggested that recanalization occurs within the first 4 months after CVST irrespective of further AC.
-These data may provide some guidance on the duration of AC but whether incomplete or absent recanalization increases the risk of recurrence is not known.
-No relapses occurred in two follow-up studies which showed incomplete or no recanalization in >40% of the patients [21,22].
+Controlled data about the benefit and optimal duration of oral anticoagulant therapy (OAT) in patients with CVST are not available, but most authors recommend continued AC after the acute phase.
+In the ISCVT, median time on OAT after discharge was 7.7 months [5].
+A MRI follow-up study of 33 patients suggested that recanalization occurs within the first 4 months after CVST irrespective of further OAT [23].
+These data may provide some guidance on the duration of OAT but whether incomplete or absent recanalization increases the risk of recurrence is not known (class IV evidence).
+No recurrences occurred in two follow-up studies which showed incomplete or no recanalization in more than 40% of the patients [23,24].

-Analogous to patients with extracerebral venous thrombosis, oral AC with a target INR of 2.0-3.0 may be given for 3 months if CVST was secondary to a transient (reversible) risk factor and for 6-12 months if it was idiopathic [23].
-However, the risk of recurrence of

-CVST may be lower than that of extracerebral venous thrombosis.
-In the ISCVT, 2.2% of all patients had a recurrent sinus thrombosis with a median follow up of 16 months [5] and prolonged AC may expose some patients to an unnecessary bleeding risk although there was also a risk of 4.3% for other thrombotic events during follow up including 2.5% of pelvic or limb venous thrombosis and 0.5% of pulmonary embolism.
+Analogous to patients with extracerebral venous thrombosis, OAT with a target international normalized ratio of 2.0-3.0 may be given for 3 months if CVST was secondary to a transient (reversible) risk factor and for 6-12 months if it was idiopathic [25].
+However, the risk of recurrence of CVST may be lower than that of extrace-rebral venous thrombosis.
+In the ISCVT, 2.2% of all patients had a recurrent sinus thrombosis with a median follow-up of 16 months [5], and prolonged OAT may expose some patients to an unnecessary bleeding risk although there was also a risk of 4.3% for other thrombotic events during follow-up including 2.5% of pelvic or limb venous thrombosis and 0.5% of pulmonary embolism.

-Oral AC is also recommended for 6-12 months in patients with extracerebral venous thrombosis and a 'mild' hereditary thrombophilia such as protein C and S deficiency, heterozygous factor V Leiden or prothrombin G20210A mutations.
-Long-term treatment should be considered for patients with a 'severe' hereditary thrombophilia which carries a high risk of recurrence, such as antithrombin deficiency, homozygous factor V Leiden mutation, or two or more thrombophilic conditions.
-Indefinite AC is also recommended in patients with two or more episodes of idiopathic objectively documented extracerebral venous thrombosis [23].
-Thus, in the absence of controlled data the decision on the duration of anticoagulant therapy must be based on individual hereditary and precipitating factors as well as on the potential bleeding risks of long-term AC.
-Regular follow-up visits should be performed after termination of AC and patients should be informed about early signs (headache) indicating a possible relapse.
+Oral anticoagulant therapy is also recommended for 6-12 months in patients with extracerebral venous thrombosis and 'mild' thrombophilia (heterozygous factor V Leiden or prothrombin G20210A mutation and high plasma levels of factor VIII) [26].
+Long-term treatment should be considered for patients with 'severe' thrombophilia associated with a high risk of recurrence (antithrombin, protein C or protein S deficiency, homozygous factor V Leiden or prothrombin G20210A mutation, antiphospholipid antibodies and combined abnormalities) [26].
+Indefinite OAT is also recommended in patients with two or more episodes of idiopathic objectively documented extracerebral venous thrombosis [25].
+Thus, in the absence of controlled data, the decision on the duration of anticoagulant therapy must be based on individual hereditary and precipitating factors as well as on the potential bleeding risks of long-term OAT.
+Regular follow-up visits should be performed after discontinuation of OAT, and patients should be informed about early signs (headache) indicating a possible relapse.

-There are insufficient data about the optimal duration of oral AC in patients with CVST.
-Analogous to patients with a first episode of extracerebral venous thrombosis, oral AC may be given for 3 months if CVST was secondary to a transient risk factor, for 6- 12 months in patients with idiopathic CVST and in those with 'mild' hereditary thrombophilia.
-Indefinite AC should be considered in patients with two or more episodes of CVST and in those with one episode of CVST and 'severe' hereditary thrombophilia.
+There are insufficient data about the optimal duration of OAT in patients with CVST.
+Analogous to patients with a first episode of extracerebral venous thrombosis, OAT may be given for 3 months if CVST was secondary to a transient risk factor, for 6-12 months in patients with idiopathic CVST and in those with 'mild' thrombophilia.
+Indefinite OAT should be considered in patients with two or more episodes of CVST and in those with one episode of CVST and 'severe' thrombophilia (good practice point).